mskccpatiented/contentaudit/_posts/2012-10-29-towards-the-end-of-life-final.md

 * Sitting up or getting out of bed may help to lessen fatigue if you have a hard time walking.
 However, try to walk short distances every day.
 * Reading, writing, or doing another activity may keep you involved.
 This can lessen your fatigue.
 * Fatigue is likely to affect your quality of sleep.
 It might help to take 20 or 30 minute naps during the day.
 Take them before 3 p.m.
 That will lower the chance of your not sleeping at night.
 * Conserve your energy.
-Don’t be afraid to ask for help with simple things such as bathing or even eating.
+Dont be afraid to ask for help with simple things such as bathing or even eating.

 Nausea and Vomiting
 Nausea and vomiting are symptoms that may occur at the end of life.
 Nausea may begin as an unpleasant wave-like feeling.
 It may or may not result in vomiting.